rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

         The output will list the status of all the services, `mbot-start-network.service` and `mbot-start-network.service` both need to be `active`.
 If the status is "failed", ask the instructor for help.

     {: .note }
-    Every time the robot starts, an update to the JSON file is pushed to the registry.
+    Every time the robot starts, an update to the IP JSON file is pushed to the registry.
 This is useful when running headless.
-Without a monitor, the IP registry may be the only way to check your current IP since it might change randomly.
+Without a monitor, the IP registry is one way to check your current IP since it might change randomly.
+You can also check your IP address on the OLED screen on the side of the robot which we will set up later.

 ### 6. Remote Desktop access - NoMachine
 > In this step, we are going to set up NoMachine access.
 Upon completion, you will be able to access the Desktop UI.
 This is unlike the VSCode extension, which allows access to the Jetson only over Terminal.